 Pracinostat has been tested in multiple Phase I and Phase II clinical trials in hematologic and solid tumor indications.
 Pracinostat has been generally well tolerated in more than 200 adult and pediatric patients and found to be generally well tolerated with readily manageable side effects often associated with drugs of this class, the most frequent of which is fatigue.
 The results of these studies suggest that Pracinostat has potential best-in-class pharmacokinetic properties when compared to other oral HDAC inhibitors.

 Pracinostat has demonstrated clinical evidence of single-agent activity in patients with AML and myelofibrosis.
 In a Phase I dose-escalation study, two out of 14 evaluable patients with AML (14%) achieved a complete remission (CR) lasting for more than 206 and 362 days, respectively.
 The results from this study were presented at the American Society of Hematology Annual Meeting in December 2010.
 In addition, data from a Phase II clinical trial of Pracinostat showed that eight out of 22 patients with intermediate or high-risk myelofibrosis (36%) demonstrated a clinical response, including two patients showing a clinical improvement (anemia response) and six patients experiencing some reduction in splenomegaly.
 These results were published in the September 2012 issue of Leukemia Research.

 In August 2014, we completed enrollment in a randomized, double-blind, placebo-controlled Phase II clinical trial of Pracinostat in combination with Vidaza in intermediate-2 and high-risk patients with previously untreated MDS in June 2013.
 The multi-center trial is expected to enroll 100 patients with a one-to-one randomization.
-Completion of enrollment is anticipated by June 2014, with topline data expected in December 2014.
+Completion of enrollment is anticipated by the third quarter of 2014, with topline data expected in the first quarter of 2015.
 The primary endpoint of the study is CR.
 Secondary endpoints include overall response rate, hematologic improvement, duration of response, progression-free survival, rate of leukemic transformation, overall survival and safety.

 We own exclusive worldwide rights to all of our drug candidates, including Pracinostat.